HuanglabPurdue/DL-AO/README.md

 Microsoft Windows 10 Education, Matlab R2020a, DIPimage2.8.1 (http://www.diplib.org/).

-## 3. Instructions on training and testing neural networks for DL-AOi
+## 3. Instructions on training and testing neural networks for DL-AO
 **The code has been tested on the following system and packages:**\
 Ubuntu16.04LTS, Python3.6.9, Pytorch0.4.0, CUDA10.1, MatlabR2015a